Ph.D. in Nutrition and Food Science curriculum

 - Academic scholarship

 Students will have to repeat a required NFS course with a grade below C. No more than two courses may be repeated during the student's doctoral program.
 Students will not receive financial aid for repeated courses.
 If a student's average falls below B (Honor Point of 3.0), a "hold" will be placed on future registration.
 To be removed from this status, the student must give evidence that scholarship has been brought to a satisfactory level.
-No more than ONE grade of "C" are allowed.
+No more than one grade of "C" is allowed.
 All academic holds will be reviewed by the Graduate Committee prior to being removed.
 Decisions of whether or not to remove the hold will be based on the likelihood of improved academic performance and will be granted one time only.
-Withdrawals from courses are discouraged and no more than one per calendar year will be allowed.
+Withdrawals from courses are discouraged and no more than once per calendar year will be allowed.

 Academic work submitted by a graduate student for graduate credit is assumed to be of his/her own creation, and if found not to be so, will constitute cause for the student's dismissal from the program.